pyecore/pyecore/README.rst

 A Pythonic Implementation of the Eclipse Modeling Framework
 -----------------------------------------------------------

-PyEcore is a "Pythonic?" (sounds pretentious) implementation of EMF/Ecore.
+PyEcore is a "Pythonic?" (sounds pretentious) implementation of EMF/Ecore for Python3.
 It's purpose is to handle model/metamodels in Python almost the same way the Java version does.

 However, PyEcore enables you to use a simple ``instance.attribute`` notation instead of ``instance.setAttribute(...)/getAttribute(...)`` for the Java version.
+To achieve this, PyEcore relies on reflection (a lot).

 Let see by yourself how it works on a very simple metamodel created on the fly (dynamic metamodel)::